Mathematical Applications Group: After Tron

-In 1984, MAGI opened an office in Los Angeles, California, headed by Richard Taylor, who worked as visual effects supervisor while at Triple-I. Taylor, Wedge, and Carle directed a test for a Disney film Something Wicked This Way Comes, but the software and computing hardware proved insufficient for the proposed animation and visual effects.
+In 1984, MAGI opened an office in Los Angeles, California, headed by Richard Taylor, who worked as visual effects supervisor on Tron.
+Taylor, Wedge, and Carlee directed a test for a Disney film Something Wicked This Way Comes, but the software and computing hardware proved insufficient for the proposed animation and visual effects.
 The Los Angeles office was closed shortly after its establishment.

 Also in 1984, Michael Ferraro and Tom Bisogno began production on a short film, “First Flight”, for the SIGGRAPH '84 Electronic Theater.
 To achieve organic textures such as clouds, water, and bark, they made use of a programming language called KPL that Ken Perlin had been developing, which was designed to run a full computer program at every pixel of an image.
 KPL was the first example of a general purpose procedural shader language, a concept which was subsequently adopted by Pixar for its Pixar RenderMan platform, and which eventually led to the development of the modern graphics processing unit (GPU).
 Perlin noise was also created by Ken Perlin as a built-in function within KPL.

 Much of the MAGI/SynthaVision software was Fortran-based, with a Ratfor interface for the artists.
 In 1985, Josh Pines argued to use the Unix programming environment for any future software and production programming design.

 Soon after, the SynthaVision software was sold to Lockheed's (CADAM) division as the foundation of ISD (Interactive Solids Design), and MAGi was formally sold to a Canadian firm, Vidmax (which later went defunct); many of the employees left for other CGI companies and universities.

-Phillip Mittelman, the founder of MAGi, died in 2000.
+Phillip Mittelman, the founder of MAGi, died in December 1999.